Are you trying to pay off your unnecessary debt? It is not the walk in the park that news stories make it out to be.

 Tracking your finances will give you an accurate picture of how much you can spend everywhere, including on your debt.
 It allows you to accurately plan and make sure everything is taken care of so you don’t have to go into more debt.

-I’m still on the fence on whether rewards credit cards are worth it or not.
-Dave Ramsey is convinced that there is no such thing as responsible use of credit cards.
-I disagree, but I see where his concern comes from.
+There are some finance bloggers and gurus that are convinced that there is no such thing as responsible use of credit cards.
+I very much disagree, but I can also see where the concern comes from.

 It is very easy to abuse a reward credit card.
 If you are not disciplined enough, you may be tempted to overspend simply to get more rewards.